 Life now in West Papua

 Today, West Papua’s tragedy continues.
 The majority of Papuan people are united in calling peacefully for independence, and the Indonesian military and authorities continue their reign of terror.

 Despite parts of West Papua being unknown to the outside world before the 1960s, the modern world is now arriving.
-Many Papuans now have access to mobile phones and the internet and are using this technology to coordinate their struggle for freedom and to communicate to the rest of the world.
-Many young people have left their villages to study at universities across West Papua and Indonesia and are interacting with Indonesians and the global community to gain support for their struggle for freedom.
+Many Papuans now have access to mobile phones and the internet and are using this technology to coordinate their struggle for freedom and communicate with the rest of the world.